craftcms/docs/docs/commerce/5.x/system/products-variants.md

 The second tab in a product type’s settings screen is strictly informational—it displays a list of **Shipping Categories** and **Tax Categories** (from the **Store Management** area) that can be selected from _variants_ of current product type.

 ::: tip
 Product types are defined globally, but shipping and tax categories are defined per-store.
+If you have similarly-named categories in multiple stores, you may see them listed twice.
 :::

 #### Product Fields